NarulaKeshav/time/README.md

 A tool for me to be motivated and to make the best of the time that has been given to me.
 If it could motivate me, I thought it could definitely motivate others.

 ## Link and Screenshot
-This is the [link to Time](http://narulakeshav.com/time/) to the application.
+Link to the app: [http://narulakeshav.com/time/](http://narulakeshav.com/time/)
 <br>
 ![Screenshot](./images/screenshot.png)